How quickly did TechInsights migrate its content to Hygraph?

 Inconsistent Metadata and System Heterogeneity:

 TechInsights used various disparate systems with differing or non-existent metadata capabilities.
 This inconsistency made centralized search and content relationships challenging without extensive custom development.
-Hussein provided an example: "All of a sudden, in order to just do something as simple as ‘I want to add a flag on a piece of content that says that it's free’, I now have to have our software dev team implement six different methods."
+Hussein provided an example: "All of a sudden, in order to just do something as simple as ‘I want to add a flag on a piece of content that says that it's free’, I had to have our software dev team implement six different methods."

 Author Productivity and Focus